Mexico's ruling conservatives pump up attacks on rival

 However, Pena Nieto has a much bigger lead over Vazquez Mota than Lopez Obrador enjoyed over Calderon at the same stage in 2006, and the PAN candidate is losing, not gaining ground.

-The latest daily voter survey by pollster GEA-ISA put support for Vazquez Mota at 18 percent, just 1.5 percentage points ahead of left-wing candidate Lopez Obrador, from the Party of the Democratic Revolution, or PRD, in third.
+The latest daily voter survey by pollster GEA-ISA put support for Vazquez Mota at 18 percent, just 1.5 percentage points ahead of left-wing candidate Lopez Obrador in third.
 Pena Nieto was way out in front at 40.1 percent.

 Pena Nieto dismissed the PAN attack at a rally in the southern city of Oaxaca.
 “These types of campaigns aim to confuse and are not at all based on the work we did in the State of Mexico,” he told reporters.